Lachie Weller

 Lachlan Weller (born 23 February 1996) is a professional Australian rules footballer playing for the Gold Coast Football Club in the Australian Football League (AFL).
 He previously played for the Fremantle Football Club from 2015 to 2017.

-Personal life
+Early life

 Originally from Burnie in Tasmania, Weller moved to Gold Coast in Queensland at age 15 (2011) with his family, when his brother Maverick was playing for the Gold Coast Football Club.
 Lachie then joined the Gold Coast Suns Academy, but did not qualify as a priority selection due to not fulfilling the length of residence requirements.

 During this time, he completed his schooling commitments at All Saints Anglican School on the Gold Coast and played junior football for Broadbeach as well as Southport.
 He was drafted by Fremantle with their first selection, number 13 overall, in the 2014 AFL draft.
-Weller's cousin, Casey Barnes, is a country rock singer who is also based on the Gold Coast.